-Today let’s look at lasagne alla bolognese.
+Today let’s look at Bolognese Lasagna.
 At its most essential, it is actually a rather simple dish: ragù, béchamel, parmesan cheese and pasta are layered in a baking dish and baked until a light crust forms on top.
 But, of course, the reality is not quite that quick and easy, as each component (other than the cheese) requires its own preparation before the dish is assembled and baked.
 In fact, it is best to budget several hours, over two days, to make this classic dish.

 Step 4: Cook the pasta and assemble the dish: Take your pasta sheets and simmer them, only one or two at a time, in well-salted water for just a minute or two, depending on just how thinly you’ve rolled out your pasta, and how long the pasta has been drying.

 As each pasta sheet is done, fish it out of the water with a slotted spoon (the larger the better) and place it on a towel.
 With another towel, pat it dry.
 Then place the pasta sheets at the bottom of a greased baking dish, covering the entire bottom of the dish.
 It’s OK to overlap the sheets a bit, but if there’s too much overlap or the sheets are too big for the dish, you can always trim the cooked sheets to size.